jembi/openhim-mediator-mapping/docs/Setup.md

 ### 3. Input Mapping Schema

-The mapping schema in the `input-mapping.json` JSON document defines how the incoming data will be retrieved and used to build up a new object in the desired out.
+The mapping schema in the `input-mapping.json` JSON document defines how the incoming data will be retrieved and used to build up a new object in the desired outcome.

 The basic structure of this schema is `key:value` based.
 This means that the `key` of the object defines where to look for a value from the incoming document, and the `value` of that `key` defines where to populate/build the new property on the outgoing document.